At a Glance

 - “Shop Tigard” has been a positive influence on both residents & businesses in the community by highlighting local businesses that were safely continuing operations during social distancing.

 - “RAFT” supports Tigard residents affected by the COVID-19 pandemic.
-This fund provides grants to Tigard-serving non-profits, faith organizationsorganisations, and other impacted agencies.
+This fund provides grants to Tigard-serving non-profits, faith organizations, and other impacted agencies.

 - Tigard made their engagement site multi-lingual, creating an accessible and inclusive environment for residents to safely participate and gather information in their native language.